staJD/StajPilot-for-kpp-releases/README.md

 > processing data fast enough.
 They also recommend avoiding polling
 > during two-way communication.
 In severe cases, the Kemper can throw
 > a red-light error and freeze.
 If you notice a noticeable delay while
-> running StajPilot, please report it.
+> running StajPilot, report it.

 ## Why "stajPilot"